NCAS Computational Modelling Services

 Check that this is the puma2 version and not rose-um-env-puma.
 Also check any other files such as .profile or .bashrc.

 If you have any user configuration files for Rose or FCM on PUMA2 or ARCHER2, these may cause incompatibilies at Cylc 8.
-Rose and FCM configurations are under .metomi.
+User configurations will be under: ~/.cylc/ and/or ~/.metomi/.

 2. Check your workflow validates at Cylc 7